Efimovian states of three charged particles: Summary and prospects

-In summary, we showed that an infinite sequence of quasibound states obeying discrete scale invariance is formed by three charged particles in one, two, and three dimensions without any fine-tuning.
-Our finding of such Efimovian states is based on the Born-Oppenheimer approximation assuming that two particles carrying the same charge are much heavier than the other particle carrying the opposite charge, which is potentially relevant to diverse systems in atomic and molecular physics, condensed matter physics, and nuclear and hadron physics.
-Promising candidates include trions, i.e, bound states of an electron-hole pair with another electron or hole in excitonic systems~\cite{Lampert:1958}, not to mention hydrogen molecular ions~\cite{Roth:2008}.
-In particular, the high-precision spectroscopy of $\H_2^+$ with its ground state energy being $E_{\H_2^+}=-0.597\,\Eh$ ($\Eh\equiv\hbar^2/ma_0^2=27.21\,\eV$) may reveal the Efimovian states as a sequence of resonances at $E_{NL}=-0.125\,\Eh-(\hbar^2\kappa_L^{*2}/2M)\,e^{-2\pi N/s_L}$ for each $L\leq73$ accumulated toward the threshold energy corresponding to $(\H)_{n=2}+\H^+$.
-Similarly, sequences of Efimovian resonances accumulated toward the threshold energy corresponding to every $(\H)_{n\geq3}+\H^+$ are also expected.
-Our finding hopefully pioneers Efimovian physics with charged particles.
+In summary, we showed that three charged particles carrying two equal charges and one opposite charge form an infinite sequence of quasibound states obeying discrete scale invariance in all dimensions without any fine-tuning.
+Our finding of such Efimovian states is based on the Born-Oppenheimer approximation assuming that two particles are much heavier than the other particle, which is potentially relevant to diverse systems in atomic and molecular physics, condensed matter physics, and nuclear and hadron physics.
+Promising candidates include trions, i.e, bound states of an electron-hole pair with another electron or hole in excitonic systems~\cite{Kezerashvili:2019}, not to mention hydrogen molecular ions~\cite{Roth:2008}.

-Finally, it is interesting to point out that a hydrogen molecular ion has an extremely shallow $s$-wave bound state, which makes the scattering length between a hydrogen atom and a proton as large as $750\,a_0$~\cite{Carbonell:2003}.
-Therefore, the Efimov effect of two hydrogen atoms and one proton may in principle be discussed~\cite{Macek:2007}, so that hydrogen molecular ions constitute a unique system possibly linked to both Efimov and Efimovian physics.
+In particular, the high-precision spectroscopy of $\H_2^+$ with its ground-state energy being $E_{\H_2^+}=-0.597\,\Eh$ ($\Eh\equiv\hbar^2/ma_0^2=27.21\,\eV$) may reveal the Efimovian states as a sequence of resonances at $E_N=-0.125\,\Eh-(\hbar^2\kappa_L^{*2}/2M)\,e^{-2\pi N/s_L}$ for each $L\leq73$ with the discrete scaling factor in Fig.~\ref{fig:scaling}, which accumulate toward the second dissociation threshold corresponding to $(\H)_{n=2}+\H^+$.
+Similarly, multiple sequences of Efimovian resonances accumulating toward every dissociation threshold at $\E_{n\geq3}=-\Eh/2n^2$ corresponding to $(\H)_{n\geq3}+\H^+$ are also expected.
+We plan to study their observability in detail as future work.
+Furthermore, it is interesting to point out that a hydrogen molecular ion has an extremely shallow $s$-wave bound state, which makes the scattering length between a hydrogen atom and a proton as large as $750\,a_0$~\cite{Carbonell:2003}.
+Therefore, the Efimov effect of two hydrogen atoms and one proton may, in principle, be discussed~\cite{Macek:2007}, so that the hydrogen molecular ion constitutes a unique system possibly linked to both Efimov and Efimovian physics.

+We also showed that the same system but with a logarithmic Coulomb potential forms an infinite sequence of loosely bound states obeying discrete scale invariance, which are now realized as genuine bound states accumulating toward the first dissociation threshold from below.
+Provided that such Efimovian states for a large mass ratio survive even down to equal masses, they may be observed with quantum vortices in two-dimensional superfluids~\cite{Gauthier:2019,Johnstone:2019}.
+Our findings hopefully pioneer Efimovian physics emergent from long-range potentials of charged particles.

 \acknowledgments This work was supported by JSPS KAKENHI Grants No.\ JP18H05405 and No.\ JP21K03384.